-What’s available in the public record for a Cayman Islands company is quite different than what you would find in the United States.
+What’s available in the public record regarding Cayman Islands company information is quite different than what you would find in the United States.

-Because the Cayman Islands are a popular off-shore financial center, it is not uncommon for a U.S. firm to need to obtain corporate documents, such as a Good Standing Certificate or certified copies of the Certificate of Incorporation.
+Since the Cayman Islands are a popular off-shore financial center, it is not uncommon for a U.S. firm to need to obtain corporate documents, such as a Good Standing Certificate or certified copies of a Cayman Islands Certificate of Incorporation.

 A company also may want basic information regarding outstanding liens for a Cayman Islands company, similar to a UCC, lien and judgment search for a U.S. entity.

 However, what is available in the Cayman Islands is different from what is available in the U.S.